ably-labs/ably-next-vercel-news/README.md

 This is a demo app using [NextJS](https://nextjs.org/) and [Ably](https://ably.com) with the Ably's [react-hooks](https://github.com/ably-labs/react-hooks) `npm` module.

-You can test it out by visiting the [live deployment](https://ably-next-headlines-live.vercel.app/) in multiple tabs.

 ## Description

 It demonstrates use of: